mindadeepam/deep-learning/notes/few-shot-learning.md

 <br>

-- another paradigm is "pattern exploiting training", ie to train using prompts (cloze questions) aka **PET and adaPET**.
+- another paradigm is "Pattern Exploiting Training", ie to train using prompts (cloze questions) aka **PET and adaPET**.
+PET abstract -
+`We introduce PatternExploiting Training (PET), a semi-supervised training procedure that reformulates input examples as cloze-style phrases to help language models understand a given task.
+These phrases are then used to assign soft labels to a large set of unlabeled examples.
+Finally, standard supervised training is performed on the resulting training set.
+For several tasks and languages, PET outperforms supervised training and strong semi-supervised approaches in lowresource settings by a large margin.`
     But in practise,
     - requires hand-crafted "prompt templates" and "verbalizers"
     - slow to train (variable length verbalizers) and run inference (autoregressive decoding)